Girls I Have Known

-Girls I Have Known is an album recorded by Jim Reeves and released in 1958 on the RCA Victor label (catalog no. LPM-1576).
+Girls I Have Known is an album recorded by Jim Reeves and released in 1958 by RCA Victor (catalog no. LPM-1576).
 The album was produced by Chet Atkins.
-The cover photograph was by Ben Somoroff.

-On November 17, 1958, it was rated No. 2 on Billboard magazine's "Favorite C&W Albums" based on the magazine's annual poll of country and western disc jockeys.
+On November 17, 1958, the album was No. 2 on Billboard magazine's "Favorite C&W Albums" based on the magazine's annual poll of country and western disc jockeys.

 AllMusic gave the album four stars, and critic Bruce Eder wrote: "Whether it's pop or country, it's all delightful, and of immense importance in the history of country music -- this was one of the very first countrypolitan recordings, utilizing a sophisticated sound that was closer to pop music than to anything previously identified as country music."